-The assignment of qualifiers, which when attributed to a given wetland, identified the functions and values thought to be provided by the wetlands identified within the Facility Site (Table 1).
+Qualifiers attributed to a given wetland identified the functions and values thought to be provided by the wetlands delineated within the Wetland Survey Area (Table 1).
 The principal functions and values of each delineated wetland are based on those which stand out as having the most qualifiers and most substantive qualifiers deemed applicable (Table 2).
-The USACE identifies principle functions and values as those that are most important to the wetland and the community as a whole.
+The USACE identifies principal functions and values as those that are most important to the wetland and the community as a whole.